Atiqul Haque Chowdhury

-Atiqul Haque Chowdhury (15 December 1930 – 17 June 2013) was a prominent media personality in Bangladesh.
-He significantly contributed to the development of Bangladesh television and radio.
+Atiqul Haque Chowdhury (15 December 1930 – 17 June 2013) was a media personality in Bangladesh and contributed to the development of Bangladesh television and radio.

 Biography

 Chowdhury began his career as a producer and programme organiser at Radio Pakistan Dhaka in 1960, later joining PTV Dhaka in 1965.
-Atiqul Haque Chowdhury has been one of the leading personalities actively involved in the BTV in its golden era (from late 1970s to late '80s).
+Atiqul Haque Chowdhury has been involved in the BTV from late 1970s to late '80s.
 He started as a producer and retired as the deputy director general of the state-run TV station in 1991.
 During his tenure, he made over 450 TV plays.
-A number of quality radio plays were also written and directed by him.
+A number of radio plays were also written and directed by him.

-Atiqul Haque Chowdhury has been entertaining the audience of radio and television by producing many good dramas in the last 50 years.
-He was committed to experimenting with plays and avoiding the usual way of producing plays.
-He has also manipulated symbols and allegory.
-His treatment of symbols and allegory was entertaining as well as thought-provoking.
-Imbibed with true patriotism he is still on the drama horizon of Bangladesh as a beacon light to inspire his listeners and viewers irrespective of caste, creed and birth.

 He was also a guest teacher at the Department of Drama and Dramatics at Jahangirnagar University for 11 years.
 He later jointed Ekushey Television as an Advisor.